-Andrew G. Middleton was born in Bryan, Texas and received his Bachelor of Arts in Government from The University of Texas at Austin in 2007 and his law degree from Texas A&M University School of Law in 2013, graduating with honors.
+Andrew G. Middleton was born in Bryan, Texas.
+He received his Bachelor of Arts in Government from The University of Texas at Austin in 2007 and his law degree from Texas A&M University School of Law in 2013, graduating with honors.

 During law school, Andrew was a member of the Law Review and accepted publication of his article in the inaugural issue of the Texas A&M Law Review.
 He served as a legal analysis, research, and writing teaching assistant and as Vice President of the Tax and Estate Planning Law Organization.